sciZer0/7/v/README.md

 Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as both **unpopular** and **unjust**

-— since each new blockchain might easily start up with the biggest-ever global user-base of billions of people and with more just (fair) token-distribution (meaning the better Gini coefficient).
+— since each new blockchain might easily start up with the biggest-ever global user-base of billions of people and with more just (fair) token-distribution (meaning the fundamentally-better Gini coefficient).

 Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain created before 2023 or so, undoubtedly being a big social system, might definitely be perceived in the future as simultaneously